November 21, 2024

 • Priority 1: Incidents that require a swift response, such as physical fights or active violence.

-• Priority 2: Serious situations like burglaries or reports of suspicious individuals that, while urgent, may not involve an immediate threat to life.
+• Priority 2: Serious situations such as burglaries or reports of suspicious individuals that, while urgent, may not involve an immediate threat to life.

 • Priority 3: Disturbances that do not pose an immediate danger but still require police intervention.